-And don’t forget the major difference – NOW TV’s Entertainment Pass does NOT include movies – for those, you would have to shell out another £9.99/month (and even MORE if you wants the Kids’ package or the Sports package).
+NOW TV’s Entertainment Pass’ price is now higher than Netflix (£7.49 for the HD package) and even higher than Amazon Instant Video (£5.99/month, or less if you pay yearly for Amazon Prime).
+And don’t forget the major difference – NOW TV’s Entertainment Pass does NOT include movies – for those, you would have to shell out another £9.99/month (and even MORE if you wants the Kids’ package or the Sports’ package).

 So cost-wise, Sky’s NOW TV was never on par with Netflix or Amazon.
 So are they worth it for cord cutters, especially now after the price increase?

-The main attraction for NOW TV has always been the newer American programmes – it’s the only place to get shows like Game of Thrones, The Walking Dead, Twin Peaks: The Return and several others – WHILE the new season is airing.
-While you can get some of those on other services a year later, or buy them outright on Amazon after the season ends, NOW TV is still the only place to watch in real-time along with the rest of the world.
+The main attraction for NOW TV has always been the newer American programmes – it’s the only place to get shows like Game of Thrones, The Walking Dead, Twin Peaks: The Returns and several others – WHILE the new season is airing.
+While you can get some of those on other services a year later, or buy them outright on Amazon after the season ends, NOW TV is still the only place to watch in real time with the rest of the world.

 The price increase, therefore, is annoying – we’re not getting any added value, but expected to pay a higher price.
-But that’s the beauty of being a cord cutter – you can subscribe to NOW TV while your favorite shows are on – and cancel once you don’t have anything particularly interesting left to watch (or when you’re too busy watching Netflix, for example.)
+But that’s the beauty of being a cord cutter – you can subscribe to NOW TV while your favorite shows are on – and unsubscribe one you don’t have anything particularly interesting left to watch (or when you’re too busy watching Netflix, for example.)

 The New NOW TV Pass Price List (as of August 15, 2017) –